Thorium-based nuclear power: China

 By 2019 two of the reactors were under construction in the Gobi desert, with completion expected around 2025.
 China expects to put thorium reactors into commercial use by 2030.
+The 60 MWt reactor is scheduled to be completed in 2029.
+Part of the thermal energy, 10 MW will be used to create electrical power; the remainder will be used to evolve hydrogen by splitting water molecules at high temperature.

+TMSR-LF1

-At least one of the 2 MW thorium prototypes, either a molten salt reactor, or a molten salt-cooled reactor, is nearing completion, with startup in September 2021.
+One of the 2 MWt thorium prototypes, was nearing completion in 2021.

-See TMSR-LF1

 As of 24 June 2021, China has reported that the Gobi molten salt reactor will be completed on schedule with tests beginning as early as September 2021.
 The new reactor is a part of Chinese leader Xi Jinping's drive to make China carbon-neutral by 2060.
 China hopes to complete the world's first commercial thorium reactor by 2030 and has planned to further build more thorium power plants across the low populated deserts and plains of western China, as well as up to 30 nations involved in China's Belt and Road Initiative.

 In August 2022, the Chinese Ministry of Ecology and Environment informed the Shanghai Institute of Applied Physics (SINAP) that its commissioning plan for the LF1 had been approved.

+On 16 June 2023, China's National Nuclear Safety Administration issued a license to the Shanghai Institute of Applied Physics (SINAP) of the Chinese Academy of Sciences to operate TMSR-LF1, a 2 MWt reactor.

+In October 2023, the reactor went critical; in June 2024, the reactor reached full power (2 MWt); by October 2024, fresh Thorium replenished the molten-salt fuel of the reactor, in a first.

+Denmark

+Copenhagen Atomics is a Danish molten salt technology company developing mass manufacturable molten salt reactors.
+The Copenhagen Atomics Waste Burner is a single-fluid, heavy water moderated, fluoride-based, thermal spectrum and autonomously controlled molten-salt reactor.
+This is designed to fit inside of a leak-tight, 40 foot, stainless steel shipping container.
+The heavy water moderator is thermally insulated from the salt and continuously drained and cooled to below 50 °C. A molten lithium-7 deuteroxide (7LiOD) moderator version is also being researched.
+The reactor utilizes the thorium fuel cycle using separated plutonium from spent nuclear fuel as the initial fissile load for the first generation of reactors, eventually transitioning to a thorium breeder.
+Copenhagen Atomics is actively developing and testing valves, pumps, heat exchangers, measurement systems, salt chemistry and purification systems, and control systems and software for molten salt applications.

+In July 2024, Copenhagen Atomics announced that their reactor is ready to be tested in a real life scenario with a critical experiment at the Paul Scherrer Institute in Switzerland in 2026.